 Career Connections Center

-There’s a connection to be made between your academic life at TWU and a career that fulfills you and sets you on a path to success.
-We want to help you make it.
+There’s a connection between your academic life at TWU and a career that fulfills you and sets you on a path to success, and we want to help you make it.
 Working with the students and alumni of our three campuses, we provide a number of programs to educate, develop, and assist you in meeting the challenges of an ever-changing world of work.

 Commuting to campus can come with its own advantages and challenges.
 Use the Campus Alliance for Resource Education (CARE) to find out where to park or how get a parking pass and discover ways to connect with similar students, such as other parents, other veterans, or other foster-care alumni.